roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09Page 2

+===

- 09Page 2 ****** The Hard Body's Continuing Education Ch.
-09 ****** bydlsloan© When the song ended, Cori and Jordan kissed passionately, their tongues intertwining, their nipples touching.
+When the song ended, Cori and Jordan kissed passionately, their tongues intertwining, their nipples touching.
 Ty nearly jumped off the couch and took them right there.
 But he forced himself to wait.
 The girls looked at him, nodded to each other, conspiracy in their eyes as the gingerly stepped off the stage and walked hand in hand toward him.
 The knelt in front of him and Ty realized that a double blowjob was going to kick off the evening.
 He couldn't think of a better way to get it started.
 He didn't know that the girls had already practiced their teamwork on Wes earlier in the day, but their precision, timing and technique were in perfect unison.
 As good as Cori's solo blowjobs were, the addition of Jordan's talented mouth made for the absolute perfect experience.

  The girls started by tracing his cock and balls with their tongues.
 Jordan put her tongue on his right testicle, sucking it briefly into her mouth, then moving to his right testicle.
 Meanwhile, Cori started by licking the tip of his cock, sucking gently on the head, then licking down the side of his shaft to the base.
 As she reached his balls, Jordan moved to the tip of his cock, following Cori's route over his mushroom head and down his shaft while Cori worked on his balls.
 They maintained this continuous path for several minutes, their timing perfect as they worked in perfect harmony.
 He was as impressed as he was turned on, watching the girls perform as a team, in synch like a precision army drill team, reading not only each other's signals, but his as well.
 No amount of money could pay for this type of experience.
 It topped anything he'd ever done with Cori before, a thought he found both unimaginable and incredibly exciting.
 Just when life couldn't get better, Cori had brought him Jordan.
 Oh, what a night this was going to be.